 Unfortunately, inheritance is not a protected asset or property in family law matters when married spouses or de facto partners separate.
-Due to the broad discretion afforded to the Family Law Courts in Australia, the treatment of inheritances can be a vexed issue in property settlement matters.
+Due to the broad discretion afforded to the Family Law Courts in Australia, the treatment of inheritances can be a vexing issue in property settlement matters.

 There are several key factors that the Court will consider when evaluating an inheritance received by a party to a marriage or de facto relationship.